Causes of Increased Drinking in Dogs

-Make sure your dog has only access to water in the water bowl: it is not unusual that some dogs like to also drink from the toilet bowl or from dripping faucets!
-Some may also decide to drink from puddles and water dripping from a leaky gutter.
+Make sure your dog only has access to water in the water bowl.
+It is not unusual for some dogs to like to drink from the toilet bowl or from dripping faucets!
+Some may also decide to drink from puddles or water dripping from a leaky gutter.

 Generally, dog owners are the best predictors of the development of any unusual drinking patterns.
-If you know on average how much your dog drinks usually and find yourself filling up that water bowl more and more without finding a good reason for it, it is a good idea to play it safe and have your dog seen by a veterinarian.
+If you know on average how much your dog drinks usually and you find yourself filling up the water bowl more and more without finding a good reason for it, it's a good idea to play it safe and have your dog seen by a veterinarian.

-Consider also the administration of certain medications.
-Anti-inflammatory drugs like prednisone have a well known reputation for increasing drinking and urination.
-Diuretics, such as Furosemide, are not known as ''water pills'' for no reason.
+- Medications: Anti-inflammatory drugs like prednisone have a well-known reputation for increasing drinking and urination, and diuretics, such as Furosemide, are not known as ''water pills'' for no reason.
 Dog seizure medications such as phenobarbital also have a reputation for increased drinking and increased appetite.
-Look under the list of side effects of your dog's medications to see if there are chances they may be the culprit.
+Look under the list of side effects of your dog's medications to see if there is a chance it could be the culprit.

-Unless you have obvious signs that these potential causes are inducing your dog to drink lots of water, your best bet is to have your dog examined by a veterinarian just to be on the safe side.
 Your vet will get at the root cause of your dog's increased thirst so the issue can be targeted properly.
-In the next paragraph, we will take a look at some causes of increased drinking in dogs.
+In the next paragraph, we will take a look at some medical causes of increased drinking in dogs.

 Medical Causes of Excessive Drinking in Dogs

 There are several conditions that may cause polydipsia in dogs.
 Notice how in many cases, the increased desire to drink is often a reaction to the accumulation of harmful substances in the body.